Eamonn Magee: Biography

-Magee grew up in the Ardoyne area of Belfast and was in and out of trouble as a youth.
+Magee grew up in the Ardoyne area of Belfast the youngest of four boys and was in and out of trouble as a youth.
 Magee came from a boxing obsessed family, at the age of twelve, Magee's mother enrolled him in the local boxing club.
 Magee stated that for his mother "boxing was as important as school".
 Magee's three older brothers were also boxers; two of them, Terry and Noel, having careers as professional boxers.
 His brother Noel was also a Commonwealth title champion.

 In 1989, Magee was involved in a fight outside a restaurant and sustained a deep wound to his neck from which he almost died.
-In 1992, he was shot in the leg by the Provisional Irish Republican Army in a punishment attack.
+On Halloween night 1992, known as the infamous "Night of The Long Knives", he was shot through his lower left leg by the Provisional Irish Republican Army(IRA) in a punishment attack for activities that might have brought attention from the British Army and threatened the security of the IRA.
+They originally intended to blow out his kneecap but his father pleaded that he be shot in the calf instead to keep his son's hope of becoming a world champion boxer alive.
 In 1994, Magee (who is a supporter of Celtic football club) was charged with affray after getting into a barroom brawl with a group of Rangers fans in a Belfast City Centre pub.
 In February 2004, Magee was attacked in the Blacks Road area of Belfast.
 He was pulled from his car and beaten, which broke two bones in one of his legs.

-In February 2010 he was sentenced to six months imprisonment for assault after head-butting a man in north Belfast.
+In February 2010, he was sentenced to six months imprisonment for assault after head-butting a man in north Belfast.

-In June 2010 Magee was jailed for 12 months for an assault on his ex-partner.
+In June 2010, Magee was jailed for 12 months for an assault on his ex-partner.
 He was given the maximum sentence for the offence, but was released on bail pending an appeal.

-In December 2010 Magee, who is facing charges of breaching a non-molestation order and harassing his ex-partner Maria Magill was arrested and brought back into custody after failing to sign with police on 28 December.
+In December 2010, Magee, who is facing charges of breaching a non-molestation order and harassing his ex-partner Maria Magill was arrested and brought back into custody after failing to sign with police on 28 December.
 During the court hearing it was reported that Magee is sometimes forced to "lock himself away from the world" due to mental health problems, depression and anxiety which he has suffered from for a long time.
 The judge, Mr Justice Weatherup, ruled that Magee could be released again on bail after pointing out that no known attempt had been made to contact Ms Magill.

 A biography of Magee was published in 2018 titled The Lost Soul of Eamonn Magee and won the William Hill Sports Book of the Year.

 Amateur record

 A left-hander, Magee boxed for Ireland as an amateur and, like his brother Noel, won a number of Irish national titles and won a silver medal at the World Junior Championships at San Juan, Puerto Rico in 1989.
-In 1991, Magee won the Irish National Senior light welterweight title.
+In 1992 & 1993, Magee won the Irish National Senior Light Welterweight title.